xlegend1024/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Add azureiothub Node to the Flow](images/09090-AddAzureIoTHubNode.png)

 1. Next, double click on the "**Create Payload**" node.
 This function generates the actual JSON message that will be sent to the Azure IoT Hub.
-We will want to be able to retrieve the actual device id from that payload later, so we want to update it to use the device ID we created in our Azure IoT Hub Device Identity registry previously.
+We will want to be able to retrieve the actual device id from that payload later, so we want to update it to use the device ID we created in our Azure IoTadventurous Hub Device Identity registry previously.

     - Replace the default "**IntelIoTGateway**" name with the "***&lt;name&gt;IntelIoTGateway***" you created (It should match the "**`DeviceId=<name>IntelIoTGateway`**" device id value in the connection string you used above, then click "**OK**"